 Teacher education centres offer programmes of continuing professional development for teachers and various other non-formal education programmes.
 The Lithuanian Association of Adult Education (LAAE), founded in 1992, in cooperation with Lithuanian and foreign adult educators and institutions, promotes an approach of lifelong learning among the general public.
 LAAE provides assistance in creating the network of cooperating adult education institutions, provision of information and programme exchanges, development of joint projects and upgrade of the andragogic qualification skills of its members.

-The Education Development Centre that is subordinate to the Ministry of Education and Science implements national adult education and continuing education programmes and projects, creates and runs the digital repository of learning programmes and objects, provides information to the general public, conducts research on the status and needs of adult education in the country and carries out projects related to the development of adult education opportunities.
+The Education Development Centre that is subordinate to the Ministry of Education, Science and Sport implements national adult education and continuing education programmes and projects, creates and runs the digital repository of learning programmes and objects, provides information to the general public, conducts research on the status and needs of adult education in the country and carries out projects related to the development of adult education opportunities.

 The Regulations of Lithuanian Non-formal Adult Education Council were adopted by the Government in 2014.
 The Lithuanian Non-formal Adult Education Council is an expert body that provides consultation and consider the main prospects for development of non-formal education in Lithuania.
 It also carries out the analysis of projects for the development of the system of non-formal adult education, coordinates the actions of adult education institutions.
 Lithuanian Non-formal Education Council consists of representatives from state’s and municipalities’ institutions, organizations representing employers and employees interests, NGOs’ from the non-formal adult education and continuing learning field.
 The Non-formal Adult Education Council is composed from 15 persons.

 The Lithuanian Association of Heads of Adult Education Centres is engaged in shaping the national policy on adult education, promotes collaboration between institutions of formal and non-formal education and organises events of continuing professional development to the staff of adult education centres.